eBay/tsv-utils/docs/ToolReference.md

 * Bernoulli sampling (`--p|prob`): Lines are read one-at-a-time in a streaming fashion and a random subset is output based on a sampling rate. e.g. `--rate 0.2` gives each line a 20% chance of being selected.
 All lines have an equal likelihood of being selected.
 The order of the lines is unchanged.
 * Distinct sampling (`--k|key-fields`, `--r|rate`): Input lines are sampled based on the values in a key field.
 A subset of the keys are chosen based on the sampling rate (a 'distinct' set of keys).
 All lines with one of the selected keys are output.
 This is a streaming operation; a decision is made on each line as it is read.
 The order of the lines is not changed.

 **Performance**: `tsv-sample` is designed for large data sets.
 Algorithms make one pass over the data, using reservoir sampling and hashing when possible to limit the memory required.
 Bernoulli sampling and distinct sampling make immediate decisions on each line, with no memory accumulation.
 They can operate on arbitrary length data streams.
-Line order randomization algorithms need to hold the entire output set in memory.
+Sampling with replacement all lines into memory and is limited by available memory.
+Line order randomization algorithms hold the entire output set in memory.
 The memory required can be reduced significantly by limiting the output set (`--n|num`).
 Notice that both `tsv-sample -n <num>` and  `tsv-sample | head -n <num>` produce the same results, but the former is faster and can operate on arbitrary size input streams.

 **Controlling randomization**: Each run produces a different randomization.
 Using `--s|static-seed` changes this so multiple runs produce the same randomization.
 This works by using the same random seed each run.
 The random seed can be specified using `--v|seed-value`.
 This takes a non-zero, 32-bit positive integer.
 (A zero value is a no-op and ignored.)